beemfx/beemfx.github.io/cool-developer-stuff.markdown

 ### Archives

-The following is some old websites that Beem Media has maintained through time: <a href="http://fun.beemsoft.net/" target="_blank" rel="noreferrer noopener">fun.beemsoft.net</a>.
+The following is some old websites that Beem Media has maintained through time: [fun.beemsoft.net](http://fun.beemsoft.net/).